Skip Ribbon Commands

 The three steps occurred between November 2022 and January 2023, and are as follows:

-2. Step 2 consisted of the core research team collating and integrating committee member's responses and feedback, and revising the draft framework with these suggestions in mind
+2. Step 2 consisted of the core research team collating and integrating board member's responses and feedback, and revising the draft framework with these suggestions in mind

-3. Step 3 consisted of a one-day virtual meeting where the revised framework was shared with committee members via the nominal group technique where committee members participated and came to a consensus and finalized the evaluation design
+3. Step 3 consisted of a one-day virtual meeting where the revised framework was shared with board members via the nominal group technique where board members participated and came to a consensus and finalized the evaluation design